 SHA2017 … WHAT IS IT?
 WHY DO WE SPEAK ABOUT IT?
 WHY DID WE HAVE TO ABSOLUTELY PARTECIPATE?

-With about 4,000 participants and more than 300 talk and workshops, SHA2017 confirms itself as one of the most important and stimulating rallies in the European hacking world.
+With about 4,000 participants and more than 300 talks and workshops, SHA2017 confirms itself as one of the most important and stimulating rallies in the European hacking world.

-This year the Embassies of the different countries have been invited to contribute in organising the entire festival.
+This year the Embassies of the different countries have been invited to contribute to organize the entire festival.
 In this context, the Italian Hacker Embassy contributed with a dense talk program taking place inside a specially designed tent.

 As we will be able to tell you, with the publication of video interviews we filmed during the camp, the term hacking has a much wider meaning than what we think.
 In fact, it applies not only to the world of computer science but embraces a multitude of people and very different spheres and actions.